TiendaNube/api-docs/resources/metafields.md

 * Category
 * Page

-To do that you need to set the owner_resource to one of the above, an example would be owner_resource='Product'
+To do that you need to set the owner_resource to one of the above, an example would be owner_resource='Product'.

-A discount metafield is a way for a store to provide discounts for its customers.
-There are three type of metafields.
-Percentage, absolute and shipping.
-The percentage type indicates that the value is a percentage discount.
-The type absolute indicates that the value is an absolute amount of discount.
-And finally the type shipping indicates that the discount value is on the shipping.

-Entidad Metafield

-id
-namespace
-key
-description
-value
-owner_id
-owner_resource
-created_at
-updated_at
 API

 Agregar los endpoints